Psilocybe semilanceata: Description

-Pileus: The cap of P. semilanceata is 5-25 mm in diameter and 6–22 mm tall.
+The cap of P. semilanceata is 5-25 mm in diameter and 6–22 mm tall.
 It varies in shape from sharply conical to bell-shaped, often with a prominent papilla (a nipple-shaped structure), and does not change shape considerably as it ages.
 The cap margin is initially rolled inward but unrolls to become straight or even curled upwards in maturity.
 The cap is hygrophanous, meaning it assumes different colors depending on its state of hydration.
 When it is moist, the cap is ochraceous to pale brown to dark chestnut brown, but darker in the center, often with a greenish-blue tinge.
-When moist, radial lines can be seen through the cap that correspond to the positions of the gills underneath.
+When moist, radial grooves (striations) can be seen on the cap that correspond to the positions of the gills underneath.
 When the cap is dry, it becomes much paler, a light yellow-brown color.
 Moist mushrooms have sticky surfaces that result from a thin gelatinous film called a pellicle.
 This film becomes apparent if a piece of the cap is broken by bending it back and peeling away the piece.
 When the cap dries from exposure to the sun, the film turns whitish and is no longer peelable.